-Two status orange weather warnings for snow, ice and rain have been issued for five counties with “significant” snowfall accumulations expected throughout the night tonight.
+Two status orange weather warnings for snow, ice and rain have been issued for six counties with “heavy” snowfall accumulations expected throughout the night on Wednesday.

-The warnings are in place for Clare, Cork, Limerick, Tipperary and Waterford from midnight until 12pm on Thursday with “very difficult” travelling conditions, poor visibility and disruption to public transport expected.
+The orange warnings are in place for Clare, Cork, Galway, Limerick, Tipperary and Waterford from midnight until 12pm on Thursday with “very difficult” travelling conditions, poor visibility and disruption to public transport expected.

 Waterford City and County Council has activated its severe weather plan, with ground crews attending priority roads networks where gritting will be undertaken as required for the duration of the weather warning.